Bocheng-Feng/Photometric-Redshifts/README.md

 # Photometric-Redshifts
-infer the redshifts in photometry
+Infer the redshifts in photometry